Best Practice

 Researcher triangulation in qualitative research

-Researcher triangulation, at its core, revolves around the incorporation of multiple researchers to delve into a particular qualitative research topic.
-It stands as a hallmark strategy for enhancing the depth, breadth, and validity of research findings.
+Researcher triangulation, at its core, revolves around the incorporation of multiple researchers to examine a particular qualitative research topic.
+It is a strategy for enhancing the depth, breadth, and validity of research findings.
 But how exactly does it function and what advantages does it introduce?

 Harnessing multiple perspectives